 We are committed to equality of opportunity for all staff and applications from individuals are encouraged regardless of age, disability, sex, gender reassignment, sexual orientation, pregnancy and maternity, race, religion or belief and marriage and civil partnerships.

 We’ll be recruiting throughout the year so if you are unable to find a vacancy, or you’re not in a position to apply but would like to be kept informed of future opportunities, please send a request to sign-up to our maternity job alert email service.

 Subject matter advisors

-Working closely with the investigation teams, you’ll provide advice in relation to the elements of an investigation that relate to your specialist interest.
+Working closely with our maternity investigation teams, you’ll provide advice in relation to the elements of an investigation that relate to your specialist interest.

 Please download the subject matter advisor role profile for more information.